What Are the Rules to Using Color in Stage Lighting?

 • Red at Full + Green at Full + Blue at Full = White

-These 4 colours represent the very basics of colour mixing with RGB stage lights.
-Here’s an exercise you can use to learn all of the colour possibilities and make your head spin with wonder:
+These 4 colors represent the very basics of color mixing with RGB stage lights.
+Here’s an exercise you can use to learn all of the color possibilities and make your head spin with wonder:

 1. Sit down at your lighting console with just RGB lights selected.

-2. Slowly, over 10 seconds, mix each of the colours above and fade between them slowly.
+2. Slowly, over 10 seconds, mix each of the colors above and fade between them slowly.

-3. Now, you’ve seen 90% of all the colours that you can mix with your RGB lights.
-If you have an Amber or White LED, work with adding that in and see how it affects the colours you’ve mixed.
-At this point, your brain will probably be figuring out the other 10% of colour mixes possible!
+3. Now, you’ve seen 90% of all the colors that you can mix with your RGB lights.
+If you have an Amber or White LED, work with adding that in and see how it affects the colors you’ve mixed.
+At this point, your brain will probably be figuring out the other 10% of color mixes possible!

-4. Try bringing in the 3rd colour slowly as you have these mixed and note the great pastels that result.
-Also note the colours when one colour is at full, and the other is at 50% intensity.
+4. Try bringing in the 3rd color slowly as you have these mixed and note the great pastels that result.
+Also note the colors when one color is at full, and the other is at 50% intensity.
 Keep playing around and you’ll learn a ton!

 Cyan at Full + Yellow at Full = Green